-Conduct Body - A person or persons authorized by the Vice President for Student Life & Dean of Students to determine, at the formal hearing level, whether a student is responsible for one or more violations of Student Code of Conduct and, if there is a finding of responsibility, what sanctions apply.
+Conduct Body - Persons authorized by the Vice President for Student Life & Dean of Students to determine, at the formal hearing level, either an Administrative Hearing or University Review Board Hearing, whether a student is responsible for one or more violations of Student Code of Conduct and, if there is a finding of responsibility, what sanctions apply.

-Conduct Officer - A University official authorized by the Vice President for Student Life & Dean of Students to hear information, present information and/or impose sanctions upon students who are found responsible for violating the Student Code of Conduct.
+Conduct Officer - A University official authorized by the Vice President for Student Life & Dean of Students to hear information, present information at formal hearings and/or impose sanctions upon students who are found responsible for violating the Student Code of Conduct.